 Using Clip Studio Paint on the iPad

 Starting on the new and improved Clip Studio Paint!
-We’ll be showing you the best parts of drawing on the iPad using Clip Studio Paint EX.
-This digital drawing software was released in 2017 and comes with a 6-month free trial!
+We’ll be showing you the best parts of drawing on the iPad using Clip Studio Paint EX, released in 2017.

 There are many apps that let you draw on smartphones, but tablets are much closer to drawing on a computer because of the larger screen size.